-In connection with my audit of the separate financial statements, my responsibility is to read the other information and, in doing so, consider whether there is a material inconsistency between that information and the consolidated financial statements or my knowledge obtained in the audit, or whether in any way, there appears to be a material misstatement.
+In connection with my audit of the separate financial statements, my responsibility is to read the other information and, in doing so, consider whether there is a material inconsistency between that information and the separate financial statements, or my knowledge obtained in the audit, or whether in any way, there appears to be a material misstatement.

-If, based on the work I have performed, I conclude that there is a material error in this other information, I am required to report this fact.
-I have nothing to report in this regard.
+When I read the contents of the integrated report, if I were to conclude that there is a material misstatement in that other information, I am required to report this fact to Those Charged With Governance.